allan-bonadio/squishy_electron_4/bugs.md

 	- Expo, has it’s own templating language
 	For squish, I don't need a server so I think Vite is best (say veet)

 😡- more unit tests!  for js side.
+And should work on C++ ones too.

 ## Control Panel